Interstate River Water Disputes Act, 1956: Tribunal awards

 Ravi and Beas waters tribunal was set up in 1986 and the tribunal has not given its final report even after 38 years.

 Cauvery water disputes tribunal order was notified by the GoI on 20 February 2013 and later Supreme Court changed the tribunal order altering water allocations.

 The Vamsadhara tribunal pronounced its final verdict in September 2017 and permitted AP state to construct the side weir at Katragedda and Neradi barrage.
-The Union government has not yet issued the gazette order to implement the tribunal award though there is no legal obstacle.
+The Union government issued the gazette order in 2026 to implement the tribunal award.

 In March 2018, Mahanadi Water Disputes Tribunal is formed under the direction of the Supreme Court to adjudicate water sharing dispute between Odisha and Chhattisgarh states.

 The Mahadayi Water Tribunal pronounced its final verdict in August 2018 and permitted Karnataka state to use water outside the basin for drinking water use.
 The tribunal has not vacated the stay order on the execution of works by Karnataka till the verdict is notified by a gazette order by the Union.